chinmayanand078/DevInsight-Generative-AI-CS787/README.md

 # 🚀 DevInsight AI — Automated Code Review & Documentation Intelligence

 DevInsight AI is a FastAPI backend that demonstrates a code-intelligence pipeline (code review + RAG-assisted context + unit-test suggestions).
-The current repository focuses on the backend skeleton described in the course project report.
+The current repository focuses on the backend skeleton described in the course project report and now ships with deterministic, locally runnable behaviors (no external keys required).

 ## 🎯 What works today

 - REST API with `/health`, `/review`, and `/generate-tests` endpoints implemented in FastAPI.
-- RAG scaffolding that indexes `README.md` and any `docs/*.md` files into a FAISS store.
+- RAG scaffolding that indexes repository Markdown/Python/text files into a FAISS store (skips binaries and oversized files).
-- Mocked LLM client that returns deterministic review text and deterministic hash-based embeddings so the pipeline runs end-to-end without external keys.
+- Deterministic, heuristic code review (no LLM dependency) that flags bare `except`, stray `print`, missing docstrings, TODOs, and other quick wins.
+- Deterministic pytest generation based on static analysis that stubs importable tests for each detected function.
 - Metrics hooks that record basic timing/usage information in memory.

 ## ⚠️ Known gaps (compared to the project vision)

-- No real LLM calls: `LLMClient` returns mock reviews and hash-based TF embeddings; swap in a proper encoder for semantic similarity.
+- No real LLM calls: review and test generation are deterministic heuristics; swap in a proper encoder or model when available.
-- RAG indexing only reads `README.md` and `docs/*.md`; it does **not** ingest Git history or arbitrary design documents.
-- GitHub integration is not wired: there is no `.github/workflows/` pipeline or GitHub API client in this repository.
+- RAG indexing still skips Git history and large/binary artifacts; extend the loader if you need those sources.
+- GitHub integration does not yet post comments; however, a workflow (`.github/workflows/devinsight.yml`) now runs backend checks on pushes/PRs.
-- Unit-test generation is stubbed; coverage is not measured and generated tests come from mocked LLM output.
+- Coverage is not measured yet; generated tests are scaffolds and may need parameter tuning for your code.

 ## 📁 Project structure (current repository)